-THIS PROAT CARD IS VALID ONLY WHEN SIGNED AND DATED. e Board of Directors recommends you vot PR the following: e Withhold All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Elect six directors to the Board of Directors for a one-year term: Nominees 01 Charles P. Carinalli 02 Kathleen M .
-Holmgren 03 R ajendra Kh anna 04 Edward H. Kennedy 05 Edward B. Meyercord 06 John C. Shoemaker you e Board of Directors recommends u vote FOR the following oposal: For Against Abstain 2.
-Hold an advisory vote to approve our named executive officers' compensation. you e Board of Directors recommends 1 yea u vote 1 YEAR on the following oposal: r 2 years 3 years Abstain 3.
-Hold an advisory vote on the frequency of holding future advisory votes to approve our named executive officers' compensation. e Board of Directors recommends u vote FOR proposals 4, 5 and 6.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+e Board of Directors recommends you vote JR the following: For All Withhold All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Elect six directors to the Board of Directors for a one-year term: Nominees 01 Charles P. Carinalli 02 Kathleen M. Holmgren 03 Ra ajendra Kh anna 04 Edward H. Kennedy 05 Edward B. Meyercord 06 John C. Shoemaker yo e Board of Directors recommends u vote FOR the following oposal: For Against Abstain 2.
+Hold an advisory vote to approve our named executive officers' compensation. yo e Board of Directors recommends 1 year u vote 1 YEAR on the following oposal: 2 years 3 years Abstain 3.
+Hold an advisory vote on the frequency of holding future advisory votes to approve our named executive officers' compensation. yo e Board of Directors recommends u vote FOR proposals 4, 5 and 6, d AGAINST proposal 7.
 For Against Abstain 4.
 Ratify the appointment of KPMG LLP as our independent auditors for our fiscal year ending June 30, 2018.
 5. Ratify Amendment No. 5 to the Company's Amended and Restated Rights Agreement, which extends that agreement through May 31, 2018.
 6. Approve the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan.
-Investor Address Line 1 Investor Address Line 2 Investor Address Line 3 NOTE: Transact other business as may properly come before the meeting or any adjournment thereof.
-Investor Address Line 4 Investor Address Line 5 John Sample 1234 ANYWHERE STREET Please sign exactly as your name(s) appear(s) hereon.
+7. Hold a vote on a stockholder proposal regarding simple majority voting, if properly presented at the meeting.
+Investor Address Line 1 Investor Address Line 2 Investor Address Line 3 Investor Address Line 4 NOTE: Transact other business as may properly come before the meeting or any adjournment thereof.
+Investor Address Line 4 Investor Address Line 5 John Sample Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
-ANY CITY, ON A1A 1A1
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer. give full holders 1234 ANYWHERE STREET ANY CITY, ON A1A 1A1 SHARES CUSIP # SEQUENCE #